ibois-epfl/augmented-stacking/src/README FILES/readme_transfer_matrix.md

 Having those you can simply make the link between the 3D space and the project 2D space.

-By using the following python code, you can get from the XYZ space to the xy space and vise versa:
+By using the following python code, you can get from the XYZ space to the xy space and vice versa:

 ```bash
 import numpy as np